-Nadia Soerjanto is Manager, Learning Alliance at Grow Asia, a multi-stakeholder partnership platform that catalyzes action on inclusive agricultural development in South East Asia.
+Nadia Soerjanto is Manager, Innovation at Grow Asia, a multi-stakeholder partnership platform that catalyzes action on inclusive agricultural development in South East Asia.
 The platform convenes governments, farmers, NGOs and other stakeholders to co-create value chain initiatives focused on smallholder farmers and environmental sustainability of agriculture.
 Grow Asia was established by the World Economic Forum in collaboration with the ASEAN Secretariat.

 Nadia manages the Grow Asia Learning Alliance (GALA) program, which aims to promote the creation and adoption of more action-oriented research.
 Through facilitating workshops and networking events, the GALA program helps knowledge producers - research institutes, universities, and think tanks - connect with each other and agribusinesses in the region.